A Suspension Elliptical with a Small Footprint

 Matrix Fitness comes from a parent company called Johnson Fitness.
 This is the same company that makes popular home brands Horizon and Vision.
 With the Matrix machines, you will see many of the same features like interchangeable consoles, interactive workout programs, and a workout tracking program called ViaFit.
 The Matrix E30 features suspension elliptical technology, a 20” stride, and a 23.1 lb. flywheel.

-MID-WEEK SALE ENDS THURSDAY: The Matrix E30 Elliptical is on SALE!
+WEEKEND SALE ENDS MONDAY: The Matrix E30 Elliptical is on SALE!
 Choose from three different consoles to customize your machine’s technology.
 The Matrix E30-XR is typically priced around $2,099.
 The Matrix E30-XER is typically priced around $2,599 and the Matrix E30-XIR is usually around $3,099.

 Compact Footprint – The Matrix E30 is a suspension elliptical with a footprint of 57.5” x 29.5”.
 Some ellipticals are space hogs with lengths up to 80”.
 This smaller machine will fit much better into your home space.